calmm-js/documentation/introduction-to-calmm.md

   </K.ul>
 ```

-And one could also just use the built-in `map` of arrays:
+And one could also just use the built-in `map` method of arrays:

 ```jsx
 const ListOfNames = ({names}) =>